Thyssenkrupp in talks to buy steel trader Kloeckner - Handelsblatt

 Reuters

-FRANKFURT, Aug 22 (Reuters) - German industrial group Thyssenkrupp is in talks to buy metals distributor Kloeckner & Co in a move to strengthen its materials trading business, Handelsblatt reported on Thursday citing sources familiar with the matter.
+FRANKFURT, Aug 23 (Reuters) - Shares in Kloeckner & Co soared in premarket trading on Friday after a newspaper said Thyssenkrupp was in talks to buy the metals distributor to strengthen its materials trading business, citing sources familiar with the matter.

+Shares in Germany's Kloeckner were up 18.8% in premarket trading at brokerage Lang & Schwarz by 0552 GMT.
+Shares in Thyssenkrupp were up 2.2%, making them the biggest gainer in the country's DAX top-30 index .

-Thyssenkrupp CEO Guido Kerkhoff, under pressure after a fourth profit warning on his watch sent the group's shares to a 16-year low, has put a deal to buy Kloeckner & Co at the centre of a turnaround plan he is working on, the newspaper reported.
+Thyssenkrupp Chief Executive Guido Kerkhoff, under pressure after a fourth profit warning on his watch sent the group's shares to a 16-year low, has put a deal to buy Kloeckner & Co at the centre of a turnaround plan he is working on, business daily Handelsblatt said on Thursday.

-"This objective is very concrete and has a good chance of being realised," one source familiar with the matter told Handelsblatt.
-Thyssenkrupp declined comment while no comment was immediately available from Kloeckner & Co.
+Three people familiar with the matter said the groups were regularly talking on a wide range of issues, including consolidation, adding a takeover was currently not in the works.

 Thyssenkrupp is banking on the sale or listing of its elevators division to bring in badly needed funds to finance the ailing conglomerate's turnaround, hit by a weakening economy, a structure seen as too complex and dwindling investor faith.